gorenje/millieons.org/t/dog_fish_part_5.md

 Fish: You right, humans have found a unifying myth in form of various GMitS.
 In times of crisis, it becomes a very effective method of dealing with uncertainty.
 The Great Maker in the Sky is also a very effective way to maintain control.
 A leader can always point out that the GMitS anointed them leader.
 And since no one can question the GMitS nor does the GMitS speak, there is no arguing.

-Fish: (continuing) According to [Sapiens](https://en.wikipedia.org/w/index.php?title=Sapiens:_A_Brief_History_of_Humankind&oldid=1079083762), a GMitS-type figure is a part of a myth building with a society.
+Fish: (continuing) According to [Sapiens](https://en.wikipedia.org/w/index.php?title=Sapiens:_A_Brief_History_of_Humankind&oldid=1079083762), a GMitS-type figure is a part of a myth building within a society.
 The basic theory is that to control and obtain cooperation among a very large group of homo sapiens, you need a common myth.
-A group up to 150 individual can be unified using gossip and word-of-mouth connections, groups larger than 150 require myths.
+Groups up to 150 individuals can be unified using gossip and word-of-mouth connections, groups larger than 150 require myths.

 Dog: What kind of myths?

-Fish: GMitS is one, but also spiritual beliefs (e.g. fairies in the forests or souls in trees) or money which is a common believe that I can buy something else with the shiny bits of metal that you give me for my iPhone.
-But because enough members of my tribe have the same belief, I can swap those bits of metal for some floor and make bread.
+Fish: GMitS is one, but also spiritual beliefs (e.g. fairies in the forests or souls in trees) or money which is a common believe that I can buy something else with the shiny bits of metal that you give me for my seeweed.
+But because enough members of my tribe have the same belief, I can swap those shiny bits of metal for some floor and make bread.

-Dog: So basically everything related to money is a myth?
+Dog: So basically everything related-to and constructed-around money is a myth?
 A myth that has imprisoned humans into amoral, profit-at-all-cost society.

 Fish: That's a bit dramatic but yes, you're on point.